johnathantran/casting-react-flask/README.md

 In the /frontend folder, the env.js file is already provided and will automatically detect between test and production environments.
 Because the frontend is not deployed to Heroku as its own server, it will automatically use the test configurations because you will be running it locally.

-### Logging In
+## Logging In
-To access the application, please login using the Auth0 service with the following provided credentials:
+To access the application, please login using the Auth0 service through the frontend with the following provided credentials:
 Here is the login info for the 2 users:

 User #1: Casting Director (can only view movies and actors)